 Stuart says that there is already a photo of the front of his Viking Chair on the web site (see Galleries, Members Carvings, Stuart Hood) but the back was looking a bit plain so he has carved a boat on the lower half 12in x9in.
 On the top part he has put my family tree dating back to 1765.
 Still a few more spaces to fill in.

 Martin says the animals and birds he has carved ranged from 4” to 6” with one at 9”.
-They have all been painted so the next stage is to mount them in a frame.
-He will also include 4 Birds in Marquetry.
+They have all been painted and mounted in a frame.
 Most of his work has been from photographs from Pinterest.
 He has had no drawing plans to work to so some of the finer details have been a challenge but interesting.

 Richard Colbran was requested to make this carving for a bespoke memorial bench.The subject was to be “Two owlets, one winking”.
 It was carved on an oak panel supplied by the bench maker, which was then set into the back rest of the bench.